College of Charleston School of Business

-The College of Charleston School of Business is the business school of Charleston College, a public university in Charleston, South Carolina, United States.
-It is accredited by AACSB.
+The College of Charleston School of Business is an AACSB International accredited institution for business.

 History

 The business program at the College of Charleston began under the leadership of the university's sixteenth president Theodore Stern.
 President Stern believed that business programs were an appropriate complement to the liberal arts education and a value-add for Charleston and the region.

 Dr. Howard Rudd served as the first dean of the School of Business in 1984, and was charged with making it a nationally accredited school.
 In just four years, Dr. Rudd led the school to its international AACSB accreditation.

 Campus

 The School of Business facilities include the Tate Center for Entrepreneurship, constructed with support by Jack Tate's donation of 1.5 million dollars, and the Beatty Center, partially funded by a multi-million dollar gift from Guy and Betty Beatty.